Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: Introduction and background

 \subsection{Wave impacts}

 A \textit{wave impact} on a ship, offshore, or coastal structure is a dynamic loading event that occurs when a water wave hits the structure, causing a rapid transfer of momentum.
 It may occur when such a maritime structure encounters large and steep waves, experiences large wave-induced motions, or some combination of both (see \Cref{fig:pictures}).
 The resulting loads can cause significant damage, endanger crew or inhabitants, cause pollution of the sea by lost cargo, decrease performance of the structure, or (in rare occasions) endanger the structure itself.
 Examples include green water and slamming on ships, wave-in-deck loads on offshore structures, and impacts on wind turbines, breakwaters, dams, jetties, bridges, and other coastal infrastructure.
 Severe wave impact accidents are documented on sailing ships \cite{DG2001,K2018,ABCViking,GuardianMaud} and offshore structures \cite{HOELAB2022,EK2000,ZXZC2025,VAOZ2016,Havtil2025}.
 Wave impacts also affect the structural reliability of various coastal structures, ranging from breakwaters \cite{CLST2011,ZYMCZ2023}, offshore wind turbines \cite{HWZHSL2025}, bridges \cite{CST2009}, port infrastructure \cite{LLTL2024}, lighthouses \cite{ABDRBPD2021}, to residential buildings \cite{MECRSLK2024,SES2015}.
 This makes accurate prediction of the distributions and extreme values of strongly non-linear loads, such as those due to wave impacts, essential.
-Waves and wave-induced processes are stochastic, so designing for them requires \textit{probabilistic design methods}.
-The aim of such methods is not to avoid all accidents, but to ensure that the probability of failure of the considered structure remains below an acceptable level.
+Waves and wave-induced processes are inherently stochastic, necessitating probabilistic design approaches.
+Even if a high-fidelity (HF) model could perfectly predict the loads associated with a specific wave event, this information alone has limited practical value.
+Without knowledge of the event's probability of occurrence, it is impossible to assess the overall risk or to make reliable design decisions.
+In other words, the statistics of wave events and wave-induced loads are at the core of the problem.